csugrue/ofSite/_documentation/graphics/ofPixels_.markdown

 }
 ~~~~

 You can think of the ofPixels as the CPU side representation of pixel data that can be sent to the GPU as an ofTexture object.
-To draw pixels, you need to put them into an ofTexture and to manipulate an ofTextures pixel data you need an ofPixels object.
+To draw pixels, you need to put them into an ofTexture and to manipulate an ofTexture's pixel data you need an ofPixels object.